JPotrykus/markdown-portfolio/_includes/04-lists.md

 - Girls in white dresses with blue satin sashes
 - Snowflakes that stay on my nose and eyelashes
 - Silver white winters that melt into springs
-- These are a few of my favorite things
 - Raindrops on roses and whiskers on kittens
 - Bright copper kettles and warm woolen mittens
 - Brown paper packages tied up with strings